 Bethany Announces Keresty Lecture Speaker, Communications Week Schedule

-While the Keresty Lecture is often the most publicized of Communications Week events, presentations and workshops from prominent Bethany College alumni and professionals working in a wide variety of positions in communications and media arts will take place all week.
+While the Keresty Lecture is often the most publicized of Communications Week events, presentations and workshops from prominent Bethany College alumni and professionals in communications and media arts will take place all week.
 The program is designed to help students better understand the diverse and quickly evolving world of media communications, take advantage of the wide array of potential experiences as undergraduates, and move through their undergraduate years and into their professional careers successfully.
 Communications Week is presented by the Bethany College Department of Communications & Media Arts.

 The schedule for the week is as follows: